typelevel/typelevel.github.com/_events/2018-05-18-summit-berlin.md

 If you also want to submit a talk: you can also leave us a note abound funding in the Call for Speakers form (below), and we'll contact you.

 <a class="btn large" href="https://docs.google.com/forms/d/e/1FAIpQLSdhS66p9RgW1KQDsTREE8kQRkWge45WKHZXcMLruyl_2lexYg/viewform">Apply for a bursary</a>

-## Call for Speakers

-The Summit will feature both 30 minute and 15 minute-long talks.

-We are looking for a variety of things!
-Possible topic ranges include, but are not limited to:

-  - Experience reports:  "How we migrated our code base to shapeless"
-  - Typelevel project updates: "What's new in Typelevel project X"
-  - Your project updates: "What's new in X", where X uses Typelevel heavily
-  - Big picture: "Where is Scala headed for typed FP?"
-  - Non-code issues: "Diversity in the Scala community", "Governance in Typelevel"
-  - Tutorial-style: "Error-handling with cats", "Idiomatic ScalaCheck"
-  - Tooling: "We can now use Ensime in Notepad"
-  - Related work: "How language X does typed FP and what we could learn"

-Proposals should be related to the Typelevel family in some way or follow the Typelevel spirit.

-**We welcome all sorts of talks!** You don't have to write down a perfect abstract. **Submissions by first-time speakers are especially welcome!**

-<a class="btn large" href="https://www.papercall.io/typelevel-summit-berlin-2018">Submit your talk here</a>

-Call for Speakers ends on March 27.

 ## Co-located Event